Mistakes Companies Make in Mergers and Acquisitions and How to Avoid Them

-At Hendershot, Cannon & Hisey, P.C., we have helped our clients’ complete mergers and acquisitions, establish joint ventures, and complete other high-stakes transactions for more than 25 years.
+At Hendershot, Cowart & Hisey, P.C., we have helped our clients’ complete mergers and acquisitions, establish joint ventures, and complete other high-stakes transactions for more than 25 years.
 Our clients have closed purchases and sales of businesses ranging from hospitals, surgery centers, and medical and dental practices to software companies, oil and gas ventures, manufacturers, distributors, and wineries.

 We build lasting client relationships by successfully addressing vital concerns such as:

 - Protection from fraud, failures in disclosure, and events that may affect a transaction's value/success